rboyarov91/qa-n/README.md

 # QA-&

-QA-& is a sample application using a MERN stack utilizing es6 with babel to compile it to es5 and gulp for task automation.
+QA-& is a sample application using a MERN stack utilizing es6 with babel to compile it to es5, less for frontend styling compiled to css and gulp for task automation.
 The goal of QA-& is to provide website analytics.

   - MongoDb
   - Express